The Algarve, Portugal Food Bucket List

 Credit: Sal Marim

 Sea Salt is a key ingredient of almost all seafood and meat dishes.
-Known as Flor de Sal Algarve, it is produced in large quantities particularly in the eastern Algarve near Castro Marim and on the Ria Formosa.
+Producers create Flor de Sal Algarve in large quantities, particularly in the eastern Algarve near Castro Marim and on the Ria Formosa.
 Naturally slightly moist, it has a very fine, subtle taste in which the heat of the sun is definitely present.
-When dining in restaurants, this Flor de Sal is normally presented on a small tray at the table so that you can sprinkle it to taste over your food.
+Restaurants normally present Flor de Sal on a small tray at the table, allowing diners to sprinkle it to taste over their food.

 Piri-Piri Flor de Sal

 One of the more unusual versions of Flor de Sal is the Piri Piri version produced by Jorge Raiado in Sal Marim.
-It is produced using old saline tanks and mixed with Piri-piri, the Portuguese name for chili peppers creating a sharp, fruity and intensely aromatic style of sea salt.
+Producers use old saline tanks and mix them with Piri-piri, the Portuguese name for chili peppers, to create a sharp, fruity, and intensely aromatic style of sea salt.

 Previous articleMost Beautiful Towns in Illinois